Henry Gunther

 Henry Nicholas John Gunther (June 6, 1895 – November 11, 1918) was an American soldier and possibly the last soldier of any of the belligerents to be killed during World War I. He was killed at 10:59 a.m., about one minute before the Armistice was to take effect at 11:00 a.m.

-Gunther had recently been demoted, and was seeking to regain his rank just before the war ended.

 Early life

 Henry Gunther was born into a German-American family in east Baltimore, Maryland, on June 6, 1895.
 His parents, George Gunther (1869–1919) and Lina Roth (1866–1938), were both children of German immigrants.
 He grew up in Highlandtown, an East Baltimore neighborhood heavily influenced by German immigrants, where his family belonged to Sacred Heart of Jesus Roman Catholic parish.
-Henry Gunther worked as a bookkeeper and clerk at the National Bank of Baltimore.
-He had joined the Roman Catholic service order for laymen, the Knights of Columbus, in 1915.
+Gunther worked as a bookkeeper and clerk at the National Bank of Baltimore.
+He joined the Roman Catholic service order for laymen, the Knights of Columbus, in 1915.